 Program begins May 26, 2014

 *Applications will be accepted until all spaces are filled.

 Digital Humanities: Texas Tech is offering you an opportunity to literally make history

 The Texas Manuscript Cultures archive is dedicated to preserving and promoting the culturally diverse hand-written social history of the peoples of Texas through digital access.
 We focus on documents that reveal the shape and nature of life in the land that is Texas.
 Our scope includes documents from all aspects of Texas lives, cultures, commerce, and history: political and religious manuscripts, personal letters and journals, drafts of essays and speeches, and more quotidian materials such as commonplace books, ranch records, household inventories, and receipts.
 Our partners are Texas historical societies, cultural preservation institutes, ranches, museums, scholars, and private and institutional collections.
 Through this collaboration, we will strengthen academic and public awareness of Texas manuscript cultures and build a strong foundation for digital humanities in Texas that protects the state's social and literary past for future generations.

-- The subject matter of the documents we are working with is truly interdisciplinary,
+The subject matter of the documents we are working with is truly interdisciplinary,

 Students wishing to work with documents themselves should have a curiosity about the human condition, an eye for detail, and an investigative spirit.